 This fund prioritizes partnerships between governments, non-profits, private sector, among others and provides low-cost loans and/or forgivable loans.
-The focus of this fund is to develop energy efficient, accessible and socially inclusive housing for mixed-income, mixed-tenure and mixed-use affordable housing uses.
+The focus of this fund is to develop energy efficient, accessible (PDF) and socially inclusive housing for mixed-income, mixed-tenure and mixed-use affordable housing uses.

 SAVE TO MY FOLDER

 National Housing Co-Investment Fund - new construction

 Timelines are approximations and will depend on the complexity and completeness of the application.
 Talk to your CMHC specialist.Co-Investment Fund 7-Step Process:

 Before applying, work with your CMHC specialist to prepare your application and gather relevant documentation.
 Application preparation and submission takes time and depends on the readiness of your project.
 You will need to complete the required documentation checklist (PDF), which outlines the minimum documentation required at each stage of the process in order to move forward.

 PRO TIP!
 Use this guide (PDF) to understand and complete the application process

 Additionally, complete these forms before signing in or creating an account in the CMHC portal:

 • Financial Viability Assessment Calculator and Scoring Grid (XLS)

 Need help using the scoring grid?
 Access our interactive guide for more information.